viniciusfrantz/sql_datawarehouse/README.md

 - Data Engineering: ETL pipeline development, medallion architecture, star schema design
 - Data Integration: Combining multiple data sources into a unified warehouse

-#### Integrating Sales Systems to provide Data ready for querying
+## Integrating Sales Systems to provide Data ready for querying

 ### Building the Data Warehouse

-- The objective is to develop a modern data warehouse to consolidate sales data and enable analytical reporting

 - The project uses 2 sources of data, the ERP and CRM systems.
 The master system is CRM.
 The data is provided as CSV files.
 - Automated ETL pipelines with dbt models, ensuring scalable and maintainable code
 - The project will use the medallion architecture, using the 3 layers: Bronze, Silver and Gold.
 - **Bronze Layer**: The data will be loaded as-is
 - **Silver Layer**: Cleaning, standardization and normalization to prepare data for analysis.
 - **Gold Layer**: Preparation of data marts and business-focused tables.

 <div align="center">